ivan-sincek/php-reverse-shell/README.md

 Just a little refresh on the popular PHP reverse shell script [pentestmonkey/php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell).
 Credits to the original author!

 Works on Linux OS and macOS with `/bin/sh` and Windows OS with `cmd.exe`.
-Script will automatically detect an underlying OS.
+Script will automatically detect the underlying OS.

-Works with both `ncat` and `multi/handler`.
+Works with both, `ncat` and `multi/handler`.

 Tested on XAMPP for Linux v7.3.19 (64-bit) with PHP v7.3.19 on Kali Linux v2020.2 (64-bit).